Make sure you’re eligible and find out exactly what you’re covered under with BankSA credit card complimentary travel insurance.

 How do I make a claim?

-You must provide proof to QBE if you want to make a claim, this includes:
+You must provide proof to Allianz if you want to make a claim, this includes:

 - Your credit card statement showing the purchase of prepaid travel expenses and eligibility for the cover